A complete guide to Edexcel International GCSE Maths

 1. Do at least one past paper a week

-By the time you sit the real exam, you should have done at least twelve full Edexcel International past papers under timed conditions.
+Aim for repeated timed exposure under real exam conditions – a dozen full Edexcel International past papers is a sensible target.
 There is no substitute for repeated exposure to the question style and pacing.

 2. Track your weak topics in a single sheet